bradvatne/css-grid-flexbox-practice-website/README.md

 <h1>Static Website Project</h1>

 <p>The website layout was my own original design.
 All elements were built from scratch, with very minimal (if any) use of snippets from other programmers.
-The goal of this project is to ensure my fundamental HTML, CSS, and Javascript skills are at a level that will allow me to start learning react.js effectively.</p>
+The goal of this project was to ensure my fundamental HTML, CSS, and Javascript skills are at a level that would allow me to start learning react.js effectively.</p>

   <h2>Status: Abandoned</h2>